Maligan/Talon/README.md

 # Talon
-Talon is UI toolkit for responsive interface building.
+Talon is UI toolkit for responsive interface building:

-Features:

 - Use *XML syntax* for declarative markup interface
 - Apply *CSS dialect* for easy skinning and styling